Out Reach Services

 45 year old Moorthy from Kandamanallur village, near Ginjee, a born blind was living life of despair and isolation as he was not able to earn and contribute to the family as he was not educated.
 He lost his parents at very early and is living with his brother.
 Nethrodaya team met Moorthy at his village and provided him with hybrid cow and female calf.
 With the income generated from the cow unit, Moorthy is now able to support himself is also supporting his brother and has become a respected man in the village.
 Nethrodaya has been supporting many such visually impaired persons like Mr. Moorthy to live a dignified life.

 Many visually impaired persons are engaged in selling small marketable products in the suburban train in Chennai by way of self employment.
 Many visually impaired persons, desirous of staring this business, were unable to meet the seed capital for commencing this business.
 If these persons are not successful in getting the initial capital, they may be pushed to begging as a last resort.
-Nethrodaya has a regular program of identifying visually impaired persons in need of seed capital for this business and providing them with a business kit containing marketable products worth Rs 1000 as seed capital, completely free of cost.
+Nethrodaya has a regular program of identifying visually impaired persons in need of seed capital for this business and providing them with a business kit containing marketable products worth Rs 5000 as seed capital, completely free of cost.
 This regular service has helped many visually impaired persons to start the business immediately without resorting to begging.
+For the 18 years Nethrodaya is able to provide seed capital for 6000 visually impaired persons for their self employment.